Saving...

 What to do if you see a dog out of control

-Dog control officers are responsible for dealing with out of control dog complaints and can be contacted by:
+Dog control officers are responsible for dealing with out of control dog complaints and can be contacted via email safercommunities.team@fife.gov.uk or by phoning 03451 55 00 22.

 If a dog is dangerously out of control in any place (for example, bites or attempts to bite a person or seriously injures or kills another animal) this should be reported immediately to the Police by calling 101.

-Back To TopStray dogs are uplifted under the Environmental Protection Act 1990 Section 149 (3).
+Back To TopStray dogs are seized under the Environmental Protection Act 1990, Section 149 (3).

-The dog will be taken to Fife Council approved kennels, unless veterinary treatment is required.
-If it's safe to do so, the dog will be scanned or checked for ownership details.
+The dog will be taken to Fife Council-approved kennels, unless veterinary treatment is required.
+If it's safe to do so, the dog will be scanned and checked for ownership details.
 We will then make every effort to contact the dog owner.

-If your dog's lost and you think that it may have been uplifted by us, please contact us on 03451 55 00 22.
-Alternatively, you can try calling the kennels directly:
+If your dog is lost and you think that it may have been seized by Dog Control Officers, please contact us first on 03451 55 00 22.
+Alternatively, you can try calling the kennels directly.

 Costs

 You will be liable for a cost before reclaiming your dog.
-Dogs must be claimed within seven days of uplift.
+Proof of ownership is also required.
+Dogs must be claimed within seven days.
+Dogs that are not claimed within the 7-day period will become property of Fife Council and rehomed via a reputable rescue centre.
 All costs are payable to the kennel provider.

-Please note, the kennels only accept cash and it must be paid in full when you collect your dog.
+Please note, the kennels accept cash and card payment, and it must be paid in full when you collect your dog.
 We don't allow payment in arrears.

 Reporting a stray dog